-- See Shipping above for information about books with damage or defects.
+- See Shipping above for information about damaged or defective books.

 - The Company has the right (but not the obligation), to review any book content before it goes into production.
 If book content violates this agreement or creates liability for the Company, the order will be placed on hold until the content in question is changed or removed.
 The Company processes thousands of orders and cannot be responsible for finding all content in violation.
 If material is printed that violates this agreement, the Company is not liable.
 The Customer is solely liable for any and all book content.